Tax Sale Coordination and Prevention Services

 For More Information

-To learn more about the tax sale process, avoid a tax sale, or schedule a community-based information session, please email the Tax Sale Services Office by clicking here or call 410-396-0273.
+To learn more about the tax sale process, avoid a tax sale, or schedule a community-based information session, please email the Tax Sale Services Office or call 410-396-0273.

 Additional Resources